JeanDidierGaraud/nanobind_example/docs/source/reference.rst

    * :py:meth:`Bird.peep` is ok in automodule, but duplicates the function's prototype in ``autofunction`` or ``help(Bird)``.
    * :py:meth:`Bird.peep` does not conform to ``autodoc_typehints = "description"``.
    * :py:meth:`Bird.tweet` behaves like speak (ok in autofunction, ko in automodule).
+   * :py:func:`add` in autosummary is a little messed up
    * stubs (.pyi, py.typed) did not change anything for sphinx: do I need something more here?
 Did it improve something in VScode?
    * there's an `open sphinx issue <https://github.com/sphinx-doc/sphinx/issues/7630>`__ to use pyi in sphinx.
-   * :py:func:`add` in autosummary is a little messed up

 Nanobind autofunction example
 *****************************

+.. comment
+   no-index are in this section because it'd make duplicates with the previous section

 Explicitly asking for the doc of a specific function works:

 .. autofunction:: nanobind_example.add
+   :no-index:

 .. note::